operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 ---
-title: Kong Operator Tutorial to deploy an example Application Service and expose it with Kong Ingress
+title: Kong Operator to expose a deployed Application Service with Kong Ingress
-description: This tutorial explains how to deploy an example Application Service and expose it with Kong Ingress
+description: Learn how to deploy an Application Service and expose it with Kong Ingress
 ---

-### Deploy an example Application Service and expose it with Kong Ingress
+### Deploy an Application Service and Expose it with Kong Ingress.

-In order to deploy an example Application Service and expose it with Kong Ingress, Please follow below steps:
+To deploy an application service and expose it with Kong Ingress, please follow the steps below.
+Here, we are deploying an application service ‘echo’.

-Step 1.
-Deploy the Application "echo" service usinge below command:
+**Step 1: Deploy the Application "echo" service usinge below command.**

 ```execute
 kubectl create -f https://bit.ly/echo-service
 ```

-You will see a similar Output as below:
+You will see an output like below.

 ```
 service/echo created
 deployment.apps/echo created
 ```

-Please wait till Pod STATUS will be "Running" and then proceed further.
+Please wait for the pod STATUS to be "Running", then proceed further.

-Check pods status:
+**Step 2: Please check pod's status and Kubernetes resources status.**

+- Check the pods’ status.

 ```execute
 kubectl get pods
 ```
-You will see Output similar to this:
+You will see an output like below.

 ```
 NAME                                 READY   STATUS    RESTARTS   AGE